kubernetes/website/content/en/docs/tasks/debug-application-cluster/resource-metrics-pipeline.md

 ### CPU

 CPU is reported as the average usage, in cores, over a period of time.
-This value is derrived by taking a rate over a cumulative CPU counter provided by the kernel (in both linux and windows kernels).
-The window chosen for the rate calculation is determined by the kubelet.
+This value is derived by taking a rate over a cumulative CPU counter provided by the kernel (in both Linux and Windows kernels).
+The kubelet chooses the window  for the rate calculation.

 ### Memory